 We all love a royal scandal, but we must admit, in the age of social media, cameras and the internet, it's a lot harder for the Royals to be as secretive and mysterious as they once were.

 One Royal who you may not be so familiar with is Prince George Duke of Kent.
-He was the fourth son of King George V and Queen Mary, making him fifth in line to the thrown, so there was a little less pressure for him to act like a royal was perhaps expected to.
+He was the fourth son of King George V and Queen Mary, making him fifth in line to the throne, so there was a little less pressure for him to act like a royal was perhaps expected to.

 Who was Prince George?